Linear Algebra

 }

-Invert matrix
+Invert a matrix

 nalgebra nalgebra-crates.io nalgebra-github nalgebra-lib.rs cat-mathematics cat-no-std cat-science cat-wasm